I study sound, music, media and gender, research-creation, and mobilities. My current research/creation projects include:

 What is Mobilities?
 (WIM)

-In conjunction with the 4th annual conference of the Pan-American Mobilities Network, the MML (Mobile Media Lab) are initiating a project to explore the range of interpretations and understandings of mobilities research.
-The WIM (What is Mobilities?) team is interviewing over 60 conference participants and posting the audio recordings online during the conference.
+In conjunction with the 4th annual conference of the Pan-American Mobilities Network, the MML (Mobile Media Lab) initiated a project to explore the range of interpretations and understandings of mobilities research.
+The WIM (What is Mobilities?) team interviewed over 50 conference participants and posted the audio recordings online during the conference.
 The interviews are brief, intended to furnish an audiophonic “snapshot” of responses.

 WIM is supported by the Concordia University Chair in Mobile Media Studies and SSHRC’s “Connections” program (2013).